|

 • Charging the Parts Washer with cleaning chemical

-Power Kleen Parts cleaning chemicals are MART specified in a
+Power Kleen Parts cleaning chemicals are designed for a

-huge variety of parts cleaning applications and factory recommended
+huge variety of parts cleaning solution applications and factory recommended

 The appropriate amount of chemical to